Select your course options:

 What will you study?

 Studying our Primary Education (3-7) (with QTS) BA (Hons) course aims to equip you with the knowledge, skills and understanding of child development, teaching and learning at primary school level.
 You will be introduced to how children develop physically, cognitively, emotionally and socially in our Child Development and Theories of Learning unit while considering adapted support for children with special educational needs and/or disabilities (SEND).
-Furthermore, you will study the nature of learning and development in our Leading High Quality Teaching in The Early Years unit.
-As an educator, it is also essential that you are familiar with primary literacy, and this is where our units in Early Literacy and Reading and Early Literacy and Communication will expose you to a range of theories on the teaching and learning of literacy and communication as part of the Early Years Foundation Stage (EYFS).
-Additionally, this unit will develop your appreciation and understanding of poetry, dramatic texts and non-fiction.

-It is also important that you are equipped to teach core subjects as part of the curriculum, and this is where our Exploring the EYFS and National Curriculum Core Subjects unit will introduce you to the effective teaching of English, mathematics and science.
+Furthermore, you will study the nature of learning and development in our Leading High-Quality Teaching in The Early Years unit.
+As an educator, it is also essential that you are familiar with primary literacy, and this is where our units in Early Literacy and Reading and Early Literacy and Communication will expose you to a range of theories on the teaching and learning of literacy and communication as part of the Early Years Foundation Stage (EYFS) and KS1.
+Additionally, these units will develop your appreciation and understanding of poetry, dramatic texts and non-fiction.
+It is also important that you are equipped to teach core subjects as part of the curriculum, and this is where our Exploring the EYFS and National Curriculum Core Subjects unit will introduce you to the effective teaching of English, mathematics and science, within the National Curriculum, and the Understanding the World aspect of the EYFS curriculum.

 You will then specialise in the study of each of these subjects in our units in Mathematics and Science and Further Mathematics and Science that will develop your knowledge of these topics relevant to the primary National Curriculum.
 You will also learn about practical teaching ideas for both subjects that will allow you to self-experiment with creating learning activities, including for children with SEND.
+Additionally, you will also explore these subject areas and their place within the EYFS context.
 In more advanced areas, you will develop your knowledge with an imaginative approach to teaching numbers, geometry, algebra and more.
 In areas of teaching, you will also be prepared to plan and teach foundation subjects including physical education, art, computing and music in our Professional Studies: The Broader Curriculum in Early Years and Key Stage One unit.
+The EYFS curriculum will also be examined with a focus on Expressive Arts and Design, Understanding the World and Physical Development.
 You will use this subject knowledge to understand how children learn from the outdoors or through art and design.
 To prepare you for the long term, our unit in Professional Studies: The 21st Century Classroom will allow you to understand the ever-changing societal needs and how to manage this in classroom practice.

 Furthermore, to enhance your versatility, our unit in Professional Studies: Multidimensional Classrooms will support you in adopting a reflective, resilient and autonomous approach to teaching while allowing you to explore dynamic classroom practice.
 As an educator it is also important to consider diverse needs of children and adopt an inclusive approach in your work.
 This is where our unit in Meeting the Needs of Individual Children will prepare you to understand the sensitivities of inclusion in the field of socio-cultural learning theory.
 You will also explore how to enhance learning of pupils who may be asylum seekers or refugees while eliminating discrimination and addressing safeguarding in your work.
+Finally, you will have the opportunity to complete a research project in our Research for Teaching unit where you will analyse national and local educational contexts in a topic of your interest.
+This will enhance your teaching practice by enabling you to understand your own development areas and pupils’ needs and interests.

 How will you be assessed?